Daniel-Mietchen/events/5th-LEARN-workshop-2017.md

 * see [this image](https://en.wikipedia.org/wiki/File:Open_Data_stickers.jpg) used by Paul Ayris in his talk

 ### Research cycle
-* It's problematic to automatically regard publication as a (and even *one*) step within the research cycle
+* We should go beyond regarding publication as a (and even *one*) step within the research cycle, but start thinking about [publishing the research process](https://doi.org/10.3897/rio.1.e7547)

+### Data availability
+* some funders now require that data be kept for *10 years after last consultation*